-Dr. Carta is Interim Director of the Juniper Gardens Children’s Project, a Senior Scientist in the Institute for Life Span Studies, and Professor of Special Education at the University of Kansas.
-Her science focuses on developing strategies to minimize the effects of poverty on children’s outcomes and developing practices that teachers and parents can use to promote children’s language, early literacy and social outcomes.
-Her key research and policy interests include advancing the quality of children’s caregiving environments, methods for monitoring the progress of young children, and strategies for promoting family engagement in early intervention programs.
+Dr. Carta is a Senior Scientist in the Institute for Life Span Studies, and Professor of Special Education at the University of Kansas.
+Her science focuses on developing strategies to minimize the effects of poverty on children's outcomes and developing practices that teachers and parents can use to promote children's language, early literacy, and social outcomes.
+Her key research and policy interests include advancing the quality of children's caregiving environments, methods for monitoring the progress of young children, and strategies for promoting family engagement in early intervention programs.
 She has been the PI of several multi-site research projects and centers funded by the National Institutes of Health, the Institute of Educational Sciences, and the Administration on Children and Families.
 She currently co-directs the National Bridging the Word Gap Research Network.
-She was a member of the Federal Advisory Panel on Head Start Research and Evaluation, Division of Early Childhood’s Commission on Recommended Practices, and served as the Editor of Topics in Early Childhood Special Education.
-Dr. Carta has authored and co-authored numerous articles, books and chapters.
+She was a member of the Federal Advisory Panel on Head Start Research and Evaluation, Division of Early Childhood's Commission on Recommended Practices, and served as the Editor of Topics in Early Childhood Special Education.
+Dr. Carta has authored and co-authored numerous articles, books, and chapters.
 She has mentored 19 post-doctoral fellows and advised dozens of doctoral students across multiple disciplines.

 I teach a yearly Doctoral Seminar on Evidence-Based Practice in Early Intervention which is a required course of doctoral students in Early Childhood Special Education.
-I routinely act as a major advisor for Special Education doctoral students and serve on many doctoral comprehensive and dissertation committees.
-I also act a post-doctoral mentor for 2 post-doctoral fellows who are part of our IES-funded post-doctoral fellowship program in Early Childhood at Juniper Gardens Children's Project and also have developed an Emerging Scholars program for 6 doctoral and post-doctoral scholars who are carrying out research related to Bridging the Word Gap and coordinate the mentorship of those 6 scholars.
+I routinely act as a major advisor for Special Education doctoral students and serve on many doctoral comprehensive and dissertation committees in Special Education and Applied Behavior Science.
+I also act a post-doctoral mentor for 2 post-doctoral fellows who are part of our IES-funded post-doctoral fellowship program in Early Childhood at Juniper Gardens Children's Project and also have developed an Emerging Scholars program for 4 doctoral and post-doctoral scholars who are carrying out research related to Bridging the Word Gap Research Network and coordinate the mentorship of those 4 scholars.

 - Evidence-based practices in early childhood special education